 HOW WOULD I KNOW IF I HAD IT ON MY PROPERTY?

 Once you have answered the question what is Japanese knotweed, the next step is reliably identifying it.
 In terms of its physical appearance and plant-like structure, Japanese knotweed features hollow stems (reaching a height of up to 10–13 feet each growing season) which comprise of distinctively raised nodes which can give it the look of bamboo to a casual observer, though it is not closely related.
 The leaves of the Japanese knotweed are best described as broadly oval with truncated base, while the flowers are compact and white or cream in colouration.

 Perhaps most often noticed are the significantly smaller plants which prolifically spring up in unwanted places, for example those that sprout through cracks in pavements and which are most common in late summer and early autumn.
 Of course, it’s not just concrete pavements which fall victim to the persistence of Japanese knotweed and its aggressive encroachment on everyday terrains, as the plant is now equally at home in brick walls, tarmac and structural foundations, where its unrelenting ambitions and overwhelming strength sees the plant force itself upon a multitude of weakened surfaces.

-Should Japanese knotweed begin to pop up in your setting, it can compromise the otherwise resistant surface areas of numerous naturally-occurring and/or man-made objects which are of vital importance.
-Items under threat from knotweed include flood defences, as well as sites of historical/archaeological interest, as well as raising aesthetical issues and reductions in land values where Japanese knotweed arises.
-Then there’s the impact on insects and wildlife to consider, which due to the plant not supporting growth of our native insect species means it has no ecological value.
+Should Japanese knotweed begin to appear on your property, it can rapidly cause damage to hard surfaces.
+Items under threat from knotweed include flood defences, as well as sites of historical/archaeological interest.
+Growth of Japanese knotweed can also cause aesthetic issues and reductions in land values where the plant rapidly grows.
+There is also the impact on insects and wildlife to consider, which due to the plant not supporting growth of our native insect species means it has no ecological value.